renslakens/programmeren-4-shareameal/README.md

 ## Description
 A REST API server made for a school project for Avans Hogeschool.

-With this API you can add, edit and delete users and meals and you can register and login to your account.
+With this API you can add, edit and delete users and meals, register and login to your account and you can participate in a meal.

 The goal of this API is to share your meal you submitted so you waste less food and meet new people.